joshua4163/Tenex-AI-Take-Home-Test/README.md

 # SentinelFlow: High-Volume AI Log Analyzer 🛡️

-SentinelFlow is a full-stack tool built to handle massive Zscaler web proxy logs (even 10GB+ files) without crashing your browser or server.
-It uses Unsupervised Machine Learning to find threats that normal rules might miss.
+SentinelFlow is a full-stack security dashboard built to process massive Zscaler web proxy logs—even those hitting the 10GB+ mark—without freezing your browser or crashing the server.
+It moves away from rigid, rule-based detection and uses Unsupervised Machine Learning to spot hidden threats.

-### 🚀 How to Run Locally
+### 🚀 Getting Started

 **1. Backend (FastAPI)**
 ```bash